Acceptable Use Policy

 - Failure to log out appropriately may result in unauthorized use of a user’s account.
 Users are expected to make every effort to protect against unauthorized or inappropriate use of the accounts which have been assigned to them.
 Users must not share their logins with other users.
 This includes managers who may not share their logins or passwords with student workers.
 Users must not display their login and passwords in accessible spaces.
 The owner of the account is responsible for every action taken by that account.

-- When not officially representing Cabrini University, if the message could be perceived as College business or opinion, do not use Cabrini’s system.
+- When not officially representing Cabrini University, if the message could be perceived as University business or opinion, do not use Cabrini’s system.
 The URL of Cabrini University implies representation regardless of disclaimers to the contrary.

 - Do not forward personal messages to discussion groups without the original author’s permission.
 Clearly identify quoted portions when quoting from a previous message.
 Users must retain such permission and make available for inspection upon demand.